-Economic-administrative Court (Tribunal Económico Administrativo Central, TEAC), in a resolution dated 8 October 2019, echoed the Danish cases and concluded that the Spanish interest WHT exemption can only be claimed by the beneficial owner of the interest.
-There is still uncertainty as regards to how the administrative interpretation of this doctrine will evolve, but given the scope of the Danish cases (which addressed related-party lending structures and no third-party financing structures) and the background of the Spanish exemption rule, which apply regardless of the existence of borrowing between associated entities (and therefore it goes beyond the scope of the Interest Directive), there are grounds for supposing that the impact of this doctrine might be limited.
-In any event, back-to-back lending structures, shareholder loan financings, and sub-participation arrangements should be carefully reviewed in light of such precedents and of anti-abuse principles generally.
+Spanish tax law does not provide for a definition of 'beneficial owner' in respect of interest.
+In fact, the above-mentioned rule exempting interest payments made to EU lenders from WHT does not provide for a 'beneficial ownership' provision.
+Notwithstanding this, the Spanish domestic rule derives from the transposition of Council Directive 2003/49/EC (the Interest Directive) and the Court of Justice of the European Union (CJEU).
+The CJEU has analysed in the 'Danish cases' (C-115/16, C-118/16, C-119/16 and C-299/16) the concept of 'beneficial owner' under the Interest Directive, and concluded that the notion of beneficial owner (to be interpreted in a way consistent with the OECD standards) may be applicable by member states regardless of the inclusion of a beneficial ownership requirement in the domestic laws.
+The Spanish Economic-Administrative Court (TEAC), in a resolution dated 8 October 2019, echoed the Danish cases and concluded that the Spanish interest WHT exemption can only be claimed by the beneficial owner of the interest.
+There is still uncertainty as regards to how this doctrine, as applied by the Spanish tax audit, will be interpreted by the Spanish courts of law.
+However, given the scope of the Danish cases (which addressed related-party lending structures and no third-party financing structures) and the background of the Spanish exemption rule, which apply regardless of the existence of borrowing between associated entities (and therefore go beyond the scope of the Interest Directive), there are grounds for supposing that the impact of this doctrine might be limited in the context of third-party lending.
+In any event, back-to-back lending structures, shareholder loan financings and sub-participation arrangements should be carefully reviewed in light of these precedents and of anti-abuse principles generally.
 An assessment of the robustness of a lending structure against such potential challenges must be carried out on a case-by-case basis.